INS Khukri (F149): The sinking of INS Khukri

 The submarine sighted the squadron on the evening of 9 December.
 Khukri was still not aware of the submarine's presence and continued slowly on a steady course because she was testing an improved version of the 170/174 sonar, which required a low speed to increase detection, despite the fact that moving on low speed was against Indian anti-submarine doctrine.

 At 19:57 Hangor fired a homing torpedo on a sonar approach at Kirpan.
-The torpedo missed Kirpan and did not explode and was detected, causing Kirpan to turn away and fire multiple anti-submarine mortars, all of which also missed.
+The torpedo missed Kirpan, did not explode, and was detected, causing Kirpan to turn away and fire multiple anti-submarine mortars, all of which also missed.
 Khukri increased its speed and turned towards the submarine, which then fired a second torpedo directed at Khukri.
 The torpedo struck Khukri and exploded under its oil tanks.
 According to the Pakistani submarine captain, Commander Ahmed Tasnim, the ship sank within two minutes.
 Other sources claim that Khukri was struck by three torpedoes before going down.

 After a few minutes, Kirpan attacked Hangor with depth charges, as her anti-submarine mortars were no longer functional.
 All missed.
 Hangor then fired a final torpedo at Kirpan, which Kirpan dodged before returning back.
 Hangor then left the area.
 Hangor patrolled the region for the next four days before returning safely to her berth.